 William Lodge II

 Advisors: Katie Biello, Matthew Mimiaga

-Alison Weber is a first-year doctoral student who holds a BA in Biology and Spanish from Mount Holyoke College and an MPH from Brown University.
+Alison Weber is a fourth-year doctoral student who holds a BA in Biology and Spanish from Mount Holyoke College and an MPH from Brown University.
 Prior to Brown, she worked in quality control testing for pharmaceutical and medical device companies.
-Her research interests are centered around global women's health, particularly during the postpartum period.
-She is interested in (1) the links between structural health drivers and maternal health disparities, and (2) the impact of novel sanitation technologies on menstrual hygiene management and gender equality in the postpartum period.
+Her research interests are centered around global maternal health.
+Her work focuses on 1) the health of women living with HIV in global south contexts, particularly in South Africa and 2) maternal health equity in the United States.
+She is interested in using mixed methods designs and intersectionality to understand structural racism in the United States and drive health equity within the context of maternal health.